synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 - [ ] Enable and disable OPC UA integration when starting the server.
 - [ ] Connect to an OPC UA server running unencrypted.
 - [ ] Connect to an OPC UA server running encrypted.
-- [ ] Create additional sampling groups and move channels to them.
 - [ ] Create additional channels and move them to existing sampling groups.
 - [ ] Move and rename channels.
 - [ ] Save the device configuration.